Comparison

 Uniview Camera Shapes and Feature Families

 A camera shape and a feature family solve different problems.
-Shape is about how the device covers the scene and mounts on site.
-Feature family is about how the camera behaves in darkness, how much deterrence it provides, and how demanding the scene really is.
+Shape decides how the camera sees and mounts.
+Feature family decides how it behaves in darkness, how much deterrence it brings, and whether the site really needs a specialist branch at all.

 Uniview OwlView turret camera